Grandediw/UnmannedVehicles/README.md

 3. Make your changes.
 4. Commit your changes (`git commit -m 'Add new drone feature'`).
 5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.
+6. Open a pull request

 ## License